The latest edition of Lighthouse Accommodation Britain and Worldwide has been published.

 This post may contain affiliate links.
 You can read my affiliate policy here.

 The first lighthouse I ever visited was South Stack Lighthouse in Anglesey when I was nine years old.
-I remember climbing down the zigzag cliff top steps to the rickety bridge across to the island where the lighthouse keeper greeted us and gave us a guided tour.
+I remember climbing down the zigzag cliff top steps to the rickety bridge across to the island.
+Here the lighthouse keeper greeted us and gave us a guided tour.

 Since that time I have stayed in a number of former lighthouse keepers’ cottages, both in the UK and abroad.
-I even spent my honeymoon at Nash Point Lighthouse, where Patrick and I were married.
+I even spent my honeymoon at Nash Point Lighthouse, where my husband Patrick and I were married.

-Being an active member of the Association of Lighthouse Keepers we visit lighthouses whenever we can, and have also enjoyed staying in lighthouse cottages with friends.
+Being an active member of the Association of Lighthouse Keepers, we visit lighthouses whenever we can, and have also enjoyed staying in lighthouse cottages with friends.
 Often there are several cottages available to rent, so it’s a great way to share the experience, as well as the cost.

 How the book began

-Following my stay at Great Orme’s Head, I discovered several other lighthouses offering holiday accommodation, and set out to find out just how many there were.
-When I first started my research, the internet was in its infancy, and I just had a basic typewriter, so in my spare time I would write letters to organisations and Tourist Information Centres hoping that they would furnish me with the information.
+Following my stay at Great Orme’s Head, I discovered several other lighthouses offering holiday accommodation and set out to find out just how many there were.
+When I first started my research, the internet was in its infancy, and I just had a basic typewriter, so in my spare time, I would write letters to organisations and Tourist Information Centres hoping that they would furnish me with the information.